Window Frame Terminology

 Awning

 Awnings are typically rectangular in shape that are hinged on the top so that they can open outward from above.
-When opened, they resemble awnings, providing both ventilation and an awning for rain.
+Then, when opened, they resemble awnings, providing both ventilation and an awning for rain.

 Bay

 A set of three (or more) windows that are connected along the vertical edges and jut out from the wall of a house.
-The frames sit at an angle to one another with the center pane typical larger than the two outside sections.
-Discover bays.
+Additionally, the frames sit at an angle to one another with the center pane typical larger than the two outside sections.
+Additionally, click here for more information on bay windows.

 Bow

 A series of multiple windows that are connected and angled in such a way as to form a curved or bowed window that extends out from the exterior wall of a house.
-More on bow windows.
+Additionally, click here for more information on bow windows.

 Casement